Parallel Quantum Algorithm for Hamiltonian Simulation: Introduction

 The aim of this paper is to study parallel quantum simulation of Hamiltonians.
-The computational model that we adopt is the quantum circuit model where the running time of a quantum algorithm is measured by the depth of its circuit implementation, with both gates and oracle queries being allowed to be performed in parallel.
+The computational model we adopt is the quantum circuit model where the running time of a quantum algorithm is measured by the depth of its circuit implementation, with both gates and oracle queries being allowed to be performed in parallel.

 A pioneering work in this direction is Cleve and Watrous' $O\parens*{\log n}$-depth parallel quantum circuit for $n$-qubit quantum Fourier transform~\cite{CW00}, which can be used to parallelize Shor's factoring algorithm~\cite{Shor94} with poly-time classical pre- and post-processing.
 Following works on parallel Shor's algorithm include factoring on a 2D quantum architecture~\cite{PS13} and discrete logarithm on elliptic curves~\cite{RS14}.
-The limits on parallelizing Grover's search algorithm~\cite{Grover96} was first considered by Zalka~\cite{Zalka99}.
-This inspires a line of studies~\cite{GWC00,GR04,JMW17,Burchard19,GKLPZ20} on parallel quantum query algorithms and complexity bounds.
-The low-depth (parallel) quantum circuit classes are also studied (see e.g., \cite{GHP00,MN02,GHMP02,TD04,FGHZ05,HS05,BGH07,TT13,CM20,CCL20,JSTWWZ20}), amongst which one surprising result is a quantum advantage established by constant-depth quantum circuits over their classical counterparts ~\cite{BGK18,WKST19,LeGall19,BGKT20}.
+The limits on parallelizing Grover's search algorithm~\cite{Grover96} were first considered by Zalka~\cite{Zalka99}.
+This inspired a line of studies~\cite{GWC00,GR04,JMW17,Burchard19,GKLPZ20} on parallel quantum query algorithms and complexity bounds.
+The low-depth (parallel) quantum circuit classes are also studied (e.g., \cite{GHP00,MN02,GHMP02,TD04,FGHZ05,HS05,BGH07,TT13,CM20,CCL20,JSTWWZ20}), amongst which one surprising result is a quantum advantage established by constant-depth quantum circuits over their classical counterparts~\cite{BGK18,WKST19,LeGall19,BGKT20}.
+Recently, \cite{QKW22} proposed a quantum algorithm with a constant quantum depth for multivariate trace estimation.

 The research on parallel quantum computation is not restricted to the circuit model.
 For example, in measurement-based quantum computing, it was observed that parallelism can provide more benefits than in the circuit model~\cite{Jozsa05,BK09,BKP11}.
 Another parallel model closer to the current quantum hardware is distributed quantum computing, which can efficiently simulate the quantum circuit model with low depth overhead~\cite{BBGHKLSS2013}.
 Parallelism is also studied at more abstract levels like quantum programming~\cite{YF09,YZL18}.